 5. Give it away for GOOD

 There are plenty of places that will take your Halloween candy and do something great with it!
-Dentists often have a candy buy back where they offer various stuff in return, or you can give your candy to an organization who puts together fun care packages for our serving troops who are away.
-Look here and here for those operations to support our troops.
-Alternatively, you could reward your favorite teacher, mailman, police officer or fireman with a fun holiday “thank you” package, full of holiday stuff and Halloween candy.
+Dentists often have a candy buy-back where they offer various stuff in return, or you can give your candy to an organization that puts together fun care packages for our serving troops who are away.
+Look here for those operations to support our troops.
+Alternatively, you could reward your favorite teacher, mailman, police officer, or fireman with a fun holiday “thank you” package, full of holiday stuff and Halloween candy.

 You can freeze leftover candy and use it in the future for milkshakes, ice cream toppings, or just when you want a bite of a little something sweet.

 If you have any birthday parties planned at the end of the year or the beginning of next year, you can put Halloween candy leftovers in your next piñata!
 Most wrapped candies have quite a long shelf life and should last for a future party, just be sure to check the labels first.